 Often one way to begin the process of overcoming patterns of comfort eating is to try and observe what is causing you to eat.
 It may be that you are eating sugary or fatty food because you are feeling tired, stressed, annoyed etc. It would also help to become aware of when and how often these feelings come up.
 Being aware of the experience, will help to recognise some of the triggers that are leading to eating patterns.

-With our help you can learn a range of tools to help deal with difficult emotions and with time and practice develop the power to deal the impact of stress, anxiety or other emotions as they are happening.
-You can learn to respond rather than react to difficult situation and challenges.
+You can learn a range of tools to help deal with difficult emotions and with time and practice develop the power to deal the impact of stress, anxiety or other emotions as they are happening.
+It is more productive to respond rather than react to difficult situation and challenges.

 My Philosophy is to provide a therapeutic, nurturing and supportive environment to explore your patterns and behaviours.

 In particular we will look at the individual biological, psychological and social influences that have prevented you from creating change.
 With experience in a range of therapies we will work together in gaining deeper insight.
 Some of the therapies I work with include: